Northern Illinois University requires a minimum of 124 credit hours to graduate with a bachelor's degree.

 Northern Illinois University has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

-Student struggling to choose just one area of study may consider a double major.
-Double majoring may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when job searching or applying to grad school.
+NOTE: Double majoring may require more work but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Northern Illinois University offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 Students can still look for internships during the summer, or gain work experience with a part-time job.

 A dual degree program allows a student to study and earn two degrees at the same time.
 A 3-2 dual degree program is a five-year program wherein the first three years are spend taking undergraduate courses and the final two years are spent taking graduate courses.
 Upon completion of the 5 years, the student will be awarded two degrees, a bachelor's degree and a master's degree.